Dave Ramsey’s 7 Baby Steps could be the answer to all your financial problems. But it’s not all sunshine & roses. Find out if it’s for you!

 With the debt snowball, you’d pay #2, then #1, then #3.
 It would take you only five months to pay off your first debt and be completely debt-free in 2.5 years!

 Dave Ramsey’s Baby Step 3 – save 3-6 months of expenses

 Remember that starter emergency fund back in step 1?
 Well, now that you have cleared your debt, you can throw a lot of money into building a fully funded emergency fund.
 Dave recommends 3-6 months of living expenses kept in a separate & safe bank account.
 (Safe from you borrowing it).

-For example, I hold our emergency fund in a high yield savings account in Ally bank.
+For example, I hold our emergency fund in a high-yield saving account in CIT Bank’s Savings Builder, where it makes 1% APY (as of Oct 2022 rates).
+This is a great rate of return for a savings account!
 It is entirely separate from our checking and other savings accounts, which we use as sinking funds.